iamguri/CentOS7/openSSL/README.md

-Follow the procedure as explained \newline
+Follow the procedure as explained
-'''diff
-you can see the screenshots i captured here
-'''